IQSS/dataverse/doc/sphinx-guides/source/style/foundations.rst

 Logos
 =====

-The Dataverse Project logo (below) is diplayed in the footer, and was the basis for the creation of the application's icons and favicon.
+The Dataverse Project logo (below) is displayed in the footer, and was the basis for the creation of the application's icons and favicon.

 .. raw:: html